 Mackenzi Steele is originally from Winchester, Virginia.
-She was a Howard University pitcher (’18 & ’19) and graduate.
+She was a Howard University pitcher (’18 & ’19) and graduated from there with a Sports Management degree.
 She led them to a historic season in 2019.
-Mackenzi broke the school record for single season strike outs, finished first in saves in the MEAC conference, third in wins, and fourth in strike outs.
-Howard received their first win in the conference tournament since 2011 with Mackenzi in the circle.
-She is now currently working as a graduate assistant with the University of Nebraska-Lincoln’s softball team while pursuing a master’s degree in Educational Administration.
-Go Cornhuskers!
+Mackenzi broke the school record for single season strikeouts, finished first in saves in the MEAC conference, third in wins, and fourth in strikeouts.
+Howard received their first win in the conference tournament since 2011 with Mackenzi in the circle and her senior year they had one of the best seasons in a decade.
+She helped lead an extreme change in culture that has helped Howard excel ever since.
+She then became a graduate assistant for the University of Nebraska-Lincoln’s softball team while pursuing a master’s degree in Higher Education Administration.
+She continued as a Husker when she took the role of the volunteer assistant in 2022.
+That year, Nebraska won the Big10 and Mackenzi and the rest of the coaching staff received NFCA Regional Coaching Staff of the Year.
+Mackenzi is now living in the Carolinas, she is currently in her second year as the pitching coach at division one, Gardner-Webb University.
+She is working to help turn the program into a competitive and winning program in the Big South conference.
 Mackenzi has a passion for teaching, growing the game, and most importantly for people.
-She loves college softball and everything college sports has to offer.
-She has aspirations of being a division one head coach one day!
+She has aspirations of being a division one head coach one day and continuing to give lessons, as she loves working with younger students and helping them to build a solid foundation that is sustainable for years to come.

 Mackenzi has first-hand knowledge of the benefits of Tincher Pitching.
 She says, “There is no denying that Denny Tincher is the reason we were first intrigued in this organization.
 Right away Denny is compassionate, caring, knowledgeable, and the most impressive pitching coach you have ever seen.
 The Tincher Organization stands for all of this and more.
 The focus on player and athlete development is incredible and the results are unmatched.
 The organization holds itself to a high standard and pushes me to be a better coach each and every day.
 The Tincher approach to pitching gives so many girls hope when they have lost it due to injury or plateauing, and this alone makes Tincher Pitching special.
 Focusing on helping girls achieve their dreams through healthy and competitive means is number one on the Tincher Organization priority list.
 Everything we do makes sense and feels natural on the female body.
 My girls always know the ‘why’ behind what we do and it makes them more self-aware athletes and true pitchers!
 Tincher Pitching is changing the world of pitching forever and I am thankful/excited to be a part of it!”